Arizona College - Las Vegas Data & Information Overview

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Arizona College - Las Vegas is 100%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at Arizona College - Las Vegas is 28%.
+This is lower than the national average of 47%.

 Retention and Graduation Rates at Arizona College - Las Vegas